 There is no doubt, the trucking industry plays a vital role in every aspect of our daily lives.
 Both consumers and businesses of all sizes use trucks to deliver goods and services.
-From construction sites to product and material distributions, trucks are essential transportation logistics.
+From construction sites to product and material distributions, a heavy truck driver plays a key role in the logistics sectors.
 Dump trucks, pickups, forklifts, box trucks, cranes, tow trucks just to mention a few of them, we all need to use those types of heavy machinery at some point.
 However, like most field assignments, operating a truck can be a very dangerous job if not performed properly.
+That’s why being familiar with some heavy truck driving safety tips is vital.
 Due to the nature of the work, truck operators must know basic safety precautions in order to prevent accidents.
 Here are some simple but important truck operator safety tips to minimize risks.

 Not everyone can drive a truck.
 It’s well known that operating a truck is different from driving any other types of vehicles.
 Becoming a truck operator requires a higher level of skills, technical knowledge, and physical ability than driving normal vehicles.
 That is why getting a heavy vehicle license or a valid permit is must to be a truck operator.
 Actually, it is the first and one of the most important safety measures.
 Any truck operators must be trained, and certified to conduct heavy equipment machinery.
 Due to the huge damages, this type of vehicles can cause, only individuals with the right qualifications should operate trucks.
 Additionally, operating a forklift is not the same as operating a tipper truck.
 Each type of equipment needs a specific training and qualification.
 Plus truck drivers should have some basic knowledge of truck mechanic and maintenance skills.

 #2.
 Keep The Truck Stable